kyriosaa/snack-store/README.md

 - **Checkout Pages -**
   - _Address Page -_ This page allows the user to enter their shipping address.
 The user can also press a checkbox to use the entered address inside their payment details.
   - _Order Summary Page -_ This page gives a complete reciept of the user's order for a final review before purchasing.
-  - _Payment Page:_ This page allows the user to enter their payment information.
+  - _Payment Page -_ This page allows the user to enter their payment information.
 The user can also press a checkbox to remember their payment details for later use.

 This project was made for my Cloud Computing class.